danielintempesta/ulauncher-plugin-windows/README.md

 ## Dependencies

 This plugin relies on `wmctrl` package, which needs to be installed prior.
-It also relies on the Python `memoization` package being available.

 ## Usage